amacsnyk/ftweatherapp/README.md

 - had trouble with modularisation and abstraction - previous api projects were used before learning express and handlebars, so getting the right code in the right places and exporting/importing it all was a huge task, but slowly chipping away at it and looking at old projects as a guide, I was able to figure it out
 - finished api functionality and had it showing on the page
 - different error handling for 404, 500, and also if the api call cannot be made due to bad user input
+- beginning to focus more on design, added o-grid and o-typography; decided on a light color scheme to show off the typography; had to change from flexbox to o-grid

 accessibility